The Bewdley School

 The Bewdley School is a senior school and sixth form in Bewdley, serving north-west Worcestershire, England.
 Its campus is very close to the River Severn and lies on the border of the Wyre Forest national nature reserve.

 Bewdley is an educational research partner of the University of Worcester and University of Birmingham and is recognised for its focus on international and cultural education.
 In 2019, Bewdley hosted the Global Happiness Conference in partnership with the British Council.
 The Bewdley School has close ties with the nearby Bewdley Rowing Club established in 1877.

-In 2021, The Bewdley School became the founding member of The Bewdley School Foundation, in partnership with Bewdley Civic Society and Bewdley Festival.
-The purpose of the Foundation is to further develop the campus and wider school infrastructure, for the benefit of both the school and community.
-In March 2023, plans were announced to build a new 500-seat performing arts theatre at the school, as well as an extension of the Bewdley Sports Centre.

 History

 The school has its origins in The Bewdley Grammar School on Lax Lane, which closed in the 1800s.
 The former grammar school is now home to a yoga studio and the Bewdley brewery.
 After the closure of Bewdley Grammar School, Bewdley County Secondary School was built on the opposite side of the river in 1956 with new buildings.
 It was opened by Sir.
 Chad Woodward.
 In 1972, the area adopted a three-tier system, and the school became Bewdley High School.
 When the area returned to a two-tier system in 2007, the High School was amalgamated with the two local middle schools to form The Bewdley School as a new secondary school, following extensive building work and landscaping, with new facilities for the arts, science, humanities and outdoor learning.